Praying for the Vulnerable: 9 Practical Ways Your Church Can Start Today

 Start With One

-Small, faithful, repeated prayer over the same children and families is how churches across North Carolina are quietly making the foster care experience more livable — one name at a time.
+Small, faithful, repeated prayer over the same children and families is how churches across North Carolina are quietly making the foster care experience more livable — one prayer at a time.

-If your church wants help getting started — names to pray for, language for your bulletin, or a short introduction for your congregation — reach out to Baptist Children's Homes.
+If your church wants help getting started — a Prayer Partner sign-up, language for your bulletin, or a short introduction for your congregation — reach out to Baptist Children's Homes.
 We are here to help you take your next step.